Born in Akron, Ohio,

-The author has also published a number of poems, short stories, and founded Whittaker Road Works, a writing group housed in the Ypsilanti District Library.
-She has edited anthologies of writing by the group, Departures (2016), Taking Flight (2018), Soaring (2020) and Horizons (2021).
-Neff edited eleven volumes of the Eastern Michigan University McNair Scholars Research Journal (2011-2021), encompassing ninety-five faculty-mentored articles written by students representing all academic disciplines.
+The author founded Whittaker Road Works, a writing group originally housed in the Ypsilanti District Library.
+She has edited four anthologies of writing by the group, Departures (2016), Taking Flight (2018), Soaring (2020) and Horizons (2021).
+Neff also edited eleven volumes of the Eastern Michigan University McNair Scholars Research Journal (2011-2021), encompassing ninety-five faculty-mentored articles written by students representing all academic disciplines.

 Named a Professor Emerita by Eastern Michigan University, Neff remains very active in her community, and has served on the board of numerous organizations, including the Ann Arbor Book Festival, Ypsilanti Youth Orchestra, Riverside Arts Center, House on the Side of the Road, and the H. Irving Mayson Scholarship Foundation, named for her late father.